mnylc/dcmny/README.md

 # DCMNY

-Various files for use in collection management for Digital Culture [[http://dcmny.org]]
+Various files for use in collection management for the Digital Culture of Metropolitan New York site [[http://dcmny.org]]